grrrwaaa/courses/film6246/unreal.md

 	- Do that again, for OnActorEndOverlap
 - Now call up the level blueprint editor again.
 If you closed it, you can reopen it from the Blueprints menu in the big toolbar, selecting "Open Level Blueprint"
 	- In the left toolbar, click the "+" next to Variables
-		- Set the type (the coloured icon) to Object Types > MediaPlayer
+		- Set the type (the coloured icon) to Object Types > MediaPlayer > Reference
 		- Give it a name, e.g. "myMovie1"
 	- In the right Details, set the Variable Type to Media Player
 	- Press the Compile button in the big toolbar